 5. Seal it with a safe sunscreen

-To avoid aggravated acne or post acne marks induced by the sun, seal your skincare with a final step; sunscreen.
+To avoid aggravated acne or post acne marks induced by the harmful sun rays, seal your skincare with a final step; sunscreen.
 You should use a broad spectrum sunscreen which is free from oxybenzone as it can trigger acne.

 By following these hassle-free steps, you will observe positive differences in your skin and acne concerns.

-Topical treatments can fasten up your acne healing
+Topical treatments can speed up your acne healing

 In topical treatment options, there are bio-active ingredients that certainly have medicinal properties to target inflammatory conditions like acne.
 Since they work on balancing out sebum production killing acne causing bacteria, you will see visible results fast.
 These can be used in the initial stage of acne as well.
 They are